 At 84.23, change as shown below:

-“Before a STA is allowed to send a data message via an AP, it first becomes associated with the AP.
+“Before a STA is allowed to send an MSDU via an AP, it first becomes associated with the AP.
 The act of becoming associated invokes the association service, which provides the STA to AP mapping to the DS.”
-The DS uses this information to accomplish its message distribution service.
 How the information provided by the association service is stored and managed within the DS is not specified by this standard.

 At 84.62, change as shown below:

-“Association is sufficient for no-transition message delivery between IEEE Std 802.11 STAs.
+“Association is sufficient for no-transition MSDU delivery between IEEE Std 802.11 STAs.
 Additional

 functionality is needed to support BSS-transition mobility.
 The additional required functionality is provided